 This is an American hamburger chain.
-So why is it in the list of the best places to have lunch?
+So why is it on the list of the best places to have lunch?
 Well, the hamburger is misrepresented in Montreal.
-And everything at Five Guys is excellent, chain or not.
+And everything at Five Guys is an excellent, chain or not.
 It’s sad to say, but… This is perhaps the best burger in Montreal.

 468 McGill St., (514) 507-2560

 One of the most iconic dishes of Montreal is the smoked meat sandwich which is made of salted beef brisket, marinated and smoked, along with yellow mustard and rye bread.
 Beware of microwaved imitations!
 At Schwartz’s, you have the original recipe treated in the same way the Jewish immigrants who founded the place in 1928 did.

 Note: You need to be patient to eat at Schwartz’s since there is a long line at all times.